jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

         *   If the current major has already been branched from `trunk` use `svn diff --summarize [https://core.svn.wordpress.org/tags/6.1.1](https://core.svn.wordpress.org/tags/4.4) [https://core.svn.wordpress.org/branches/6.2](https://core.svn.wordpress.org/trunk) | grep '^A'`
     *   Check that `$_new_bundled_files` is up to date.
 This needs to be updated with every new default theme.
     *   **Note:** files removed from default themes should not be listed in `$_old_files`.
 Those are updated separately from Core updates, so including them is not necessary.
+    *   **Note:** When verifying that files are either deleted or added, also consider that many files are “built” and may not appear in the source repo.
-*   Run `npm run grunt prerelease`, to ensure all tests pass, and CSS and JS files conform to standards. (this takes a while)
+*   Run `npm run grunt prerelease`, to ensure all tests pass, and CSS and JS files conform to standards. (this takes a while). *Note: the `imagemin` subtask produces indeterminate results and should be ignored if there are no appreciable file size savings.*
+*   Walk through and simulate all Release Day tasks, noting which contributors are responsible for each task.

 ### Notify Everyone